runeunhjem/runeunhjem/README.md

 After 12 years at Elkjøp, I decided it was time for a career change.
 Technology and science have always been my passion, and now I'm on my way to becoming a full-stack developer.

 I have a music album from back in the days available on [Spotify](https://open.spotify.com/artist/56ZSG2Q1JKydX5X9rTZxrq?si=787xAZCQT2yu8PKN5Dhopw&nd=1&dlsi=82d6490478e74b09).
 I've been in sales for most of my life, including 11 years as a seller and department manager for computers at Elkjøp Ålesund.
-For the last five years, I've conducted interviews for Ipsos.
+Since 2018, I've conducted interviews for Ipsos.

 With my frontend education completed, I am now diving deep into backend development to fully understand how to deliver top-tier web solutions to customers.
 My backend studies started on August 13th, 2024.